Mt.Pulag: Playground of the Gods

 at the DENR office

 Ascend to Mt.
-Pulag’s Campsite
+Pulag Camp 2

 There was no amazing sunset colors because of the thick clouds but this picture turned out great.

 I decided not to take tons of pictures just so I can savor the moment.
-Naks!
-But really, I promised myself that I would preserve this experience well in my memory.
+I promised myself that I would preserve this experience well in my memory.
 Though I was exhausted, I still managed to stop and marvel at the views.
 It is not every day that I get to see this wonder.
-We reached Camp 2 extension at around 5 in the afternoon.
-I was dead tired I wanted to sleep in our tent right away.
-Travel Factor coordinators prepared our dinner as soon as we get there.
-They know we were hungry and exhausted.

 my friend Beb and I shared a tent